openwallet-foundation/credo-ts/demo/README.md

 To set up a connection:

-- Select 'setup connection' in both Agents
+- Select 'receive connection invitation' in Alice and 'create connection invitation' in Faber
-- Alice will print a invitation link which you then copy and paste to Faber
+- Faber will print a invitation link which you then copy and paste to Alice
 - You have now set up a connection!

 To offer a credential: